 Waldman, on the other hand, says her depression hasn’t come back as severely since she began microdosing, but she wishes she had access to more acid and believes continued use would allow her to feel “more stable, less inclined to depression, and more content.”

-Psychedelic research pioneer James Fadiman, a.k.a. “the Father of Microdosing” and creator of the most widely used microdosing protocol—one day on, three days off, for one month—advises that afterwards, people dose as they wish.
+Psychedelic research pioneer James Fadiman, a.k.a. “the Father of Microdosing” and creator of the most widely used microdosing protocol—one day on, two days off, for one month—advises that afterwards, people dose as they wish.
 And that’s where things got tricky for me.

 Even if I wasn’t necessarily high on a microdose, it was still an altered state that I began to chase.
 And efficacy as a mood stabilizer seemed to require continued use.
 So I kept dosing and dosing throughout 2018 and into 2019, as a spot-treatment for depressive dips, every few weeks.